bio-tools/biotoolsDocs/curators_guide.rst

 .. image:: tool_function.PNG

+- as a first step, plan how to describe the software in bio.tools: you need to identify the distinct functions (modes of operation) and the individual operations associated with each one.
+For well documented tools this is usually obvious, but if in any doubt mail the `bio.tools admin <mailto:registry-support@elixir-dk.org>`_.
-- when annotating the function of a tool, bear in mind that bio.tools aims to provide a coarse-grained description, *i.e.* you specify only the primary input(s), operation(s) and output(s).
+- bear in mind that bio.tools aims to provide a coarse-grained description, *i.e.* you specify only the primary input(s), operation(s) and output(s).
 For example, if annotating a sequence alignment tool, you would annotate sequences (input), sequence alignment (operation) and sequence alignment (output) but not the gap insertion and extension penalties, or other parameters.

 Operation
 ^^^^^^^^^
 **The basic operation(s) performed by the software**